Single-person spacecraft: Spacecraft for one

 In the early 2010s, a company in Denmark called Copenhagen Suborbitals built a design for a one-man spaceship for sub-orbital flight, powered by the HEAT 1-X rocket.
-The one-man spacecraft they called Tycho Brahe was not used in space or a manned sub-orbital flight.
-One in-atmosphere test flight of the prototype was a conducted with a crash test dummy.
+The one-man spacecraft they called Tycho Brahe was not used in space or a crewed sub-orbital flight.
+One in-atmosphere test flight of the prototype was conducted with a crash test dummy.